apache/royale-docs/migrate-an-existing-app/migrate-from-flex.md

 Making these changes will help us and you track what code is not using emulation components in MXML files.

 Another category of changes is **API conflicts**.
 For example, in Flex, UIComponent (and thus all components and MXML files) had a 'document' property.
-The 'document' property conflicts with the 'document' object in the browser, so in the Royale emulation UIComponent had 'document' renamed to 'component'.
+The 'document' property conflicts with the 'document' object in the browser, so in the Royale emulation UIComponent we renamed 'document' to 'component'.
 Look for uses of 'document' and 'parentDocument' and change them to 'component' and 'parentComponent'.

 Yet another category of changes is for **non-Flex SWCs**.
 If you used third-party libraries, you need to find Royale equivalents for them.
 Royale is not developing emulations for any non-Apache Flex libraries at this time.
 Some third-party libraries may not have Flash dependencies and can just be transpiled with the Royale compiler.
 Others would take some effort to make Royale-compatible, and you may prefer to find a replacement SWC that Royale does support instead.
 Start a discussion on dev@royale.apache.org to find out what your options are.

 ## Running the compiler

-The Royale compiler supports every options the Flex compiler supports.
+The Royale compiler supports every option the Flex compiler supports.
 There are also some new options for controlling JavaScript output.
 Royale has an Ant task just as Flex does.
 It supports all the options that the Flex Ant task supports, plus some new options for controlling JavaScript output.
 You should be able to use the same options on the Royale compiler that you used when compiling your Flex app.
 The only thing you must add is the compiler option

 `+configname=flex`